visual-essays/essays/docs/README.md

 ## .ve-image {#ve-image .no-offset}

 The `.ve-image` tag is the most commonly used essay tag.
 The tag creates an IIIF image viewer that is able to display one or more images.

-## .ve-image {#ve-image .no-offset}

-The `.ve-image` tag is the most commonly used essay tag.
-The tag creates an IIIF image viewer that is able to display one or more images.
-Multiple images (up to 3) may also be displayed using various `compare` modes.

 ### .ve-image Attributes